AppDev-ACE/sastraX-backend-api/README.md

  - /attendance: To fetch the overall attendance and display in home page (POST)
  - /sastraDue: To fetch the total SASTRA fee due (POST)
  - /hostelDue: To fetch the total Hostel fee due (POST)
- - /subjectWiseAttendance: To fetch subject-wise attendance (GET)
+ - /subjectWiseAttendance: To fetch subject-wise attendance (POST)
  - /semGrades: To fetch semester-wise grades and credits (POST)
  - /studentStatus: To fetch student status - Hosteler/Dayschloar (POST)
  - /sgpa: To fetch SGPA sem-wise (POST)